rcn-ee/ti-opencl/docs/sphinx-doc/source/faq.rst

     running and your OpenCL application still recevies the waiting on /var/lock/opencl message, then the /var/lock/opencl file can be safely removed to allow your process to continue.

+#.
+Does TI's OpenCL support images and samplers?
+    Images and Samplers are optional features in the OpenCL 1.1 spec for non GPU devices.
+The DSP devices do not supported these optional features.

+#.
+Why does the OpenCL ICD installed on my platform not find the TI OpenCL implementation?
+    This TI OpenCL implementation is not yet ICD enabled.
+It cannot co-exist with other OpenCL implementations.